 Can understand the main points of clear standard input on familiar matters regularly encountered in work, school, leisure, etc. Can deal with most situations likely to arise whilst traveling in an area where the language is spoken.
 Can produce simple connected text on topics which are familiar or of personal interest.
 Can describe experiences and events, dreams, hopes & ambitions and briefly give reasons and explanations for opinions and plans.

 Can understand with ease virtually everything heard or read.
-Can summarise information from different spoken and written sources, reconstructing arguments, and accounts in a coherent presentation.
+Can summarize information from different spoken and written sources, reconstructing arguments, and accounts in a coherent presentation.
 Can express him/herself spontaneously, very fluently and precisely, differentiating finer shades of meaning even in more complex situations.

 Can understand a wide range of demanding, longer texts, and recognize implicit meaning.
 Can express him/herself fluently and spontaneously without much obvious searching for expressions.
 Can use language flexibly and effectively for social, academic, and professional purposes.
 Can produce clear, well-structured, detailed text on complex subjects, showing controlled use of organizational patterns, connectors, and cohesive devices.